 Intro & Disclaimer

 Thanks to Debra Gallant, Antonia Zerbisias and Kev Holman for the initiation of this compilation.
-This list was originally posted Jan 24th 2019 on Facebook.
-I kept requesting a flow-chart, and couldn’t find one, so …
+The FaceBook list was originally posted Jan 24th 2019 on Facebook.
+‘What Doug Ford Has Done in Ontario Since the Election’ became this blog post.

 Please note that this record is ongoing.
 There are items here that were proposed that have either been abandoned, or not realized as of yet, as well as items that have been only partially implemented.
 The the PC’s 2019 “Protecting What Matters Most” budget was released April 11, 2019 and already there are revisions.

 For most revisions and/or additions since April 11, please see the “Protecting What Matters Most” Budget section here.
 If I have omitted anything, or made a serious error, please let me know in the comments.
 I will try to keep up as things develop.

 Please note I am a non-partisan voter (not a “libtard” or a “socialist”).
 I am not a paid government employee, a journalist, or a spy.
 Although it would be nice (and I probably wouldn’t turn it down) I do not receive any assistance with, nor funding for this work.
 However, I have started a Patreon account.
 Any support is appreciated.